smherwig/phoenix-librpc/README.md

 ./rpcbenchserver -Z root.crt proc.crt proc.key tcp://127.0.0.1:9000 0
 ```

-In another terminal, run the client, who will issue 100,000 RPCs to the server:
+In another terminal, run the client, which will issue 100,000 RPCs to the server:

 ```
 ./rpcbenchclient -r root.crt tcp://127.0.0.1:9000 100000